CEO: Branding Is Your #1 Priority

 Branding Advisor to CEOs

-How else will he know if or when someone is bullshitting him, or is incompetent?
+How else will he know if or when someone is bullshitting, incompetent, or wrong?

-Too often, the CEO gives short shrift to branding and/or assumes anybody has the acumen for it — both are huge errors.
-The brand is the company’s oxygen, the tip of its arrowhead.
-Branding is your #1 priority, not an asterisk.
+Too often, the CEO gives short shrift to branding and/or assumes that anybody has the acumen for it.
+Both are huge errors.

 Finally, branding is political in nearly every firm.
-Staffers — and many PR firms and ad agencies — fear being unique and resort to bland, generic jargon to preserve their jobs.
-Consequently, companies within all industry sectors look and sound alike, with rare exception.
+Staffers — and many PR firms and ad agencies — fear being unique and resort to bland, generic, “safe” jargon to preserve their jobs.

 Scroll down to learn more about Be Unique or Be Ignored — and to get your own copy.